3.2.4.4. Reaction rate assays in pFI batch format: Catalytic determination of manganese by malachite green spectrophotometry

 Manganese (III) catalyzes oxidation of the leukoform of redox dyes into intensely colored product.
 Thus, while Malachite Green in solution remains colorless, even in the presence of oxidant, it rapidly turns into a blue/green color presence of catalyst such as Mn or Fe.

-3_2_4_4-1.pngReaction rate of oxidation of MA Green catalyzed by Mn (III) is pH dependent and maximized in narrow pH range (4.1 to 4.6) while being also influenced by temperature, concentration of KIO3 and nitriloacetic acid (NTA).
+3_2_4_4-1.pngReaction rate of oxidation of MA Green catalyzed by Mn (III) is pH dependent and maximized in narrow pH range (4.1 to 4.6) while being also influenced by temperature, concentration of NaIO4 and nitriloacetic acid (NTA).

-In pFI format, two reagent assay protocol (A), sample is merged with acetate buffer containing KIO3 and NTA in the second step and merged with MA Green solution in the 3rd step.
-Holding coils are thermostated at 50 C and formation of MA Green is promoted by extending incubation time by stopping flow in the holding coil (10 sec) and in detector flow cell (40 sec) while reaction rate is monitored.
-Since sample zone is during steps 2 and 3 diluted 5+1 first with buffered reagents and next with Malachite Green, it becomes in the flow cell 30% diluted.
-The total incubation time is 50 seconds (10 sec in HC1 step 3 and 40 sec in FC step 4).
-Further details of the flow protocol (A) and the software protocol, along with optimized composition of used reagents and instrument description, are in the Appendix.
+In pFI format, two reagent assay protocol (A), sample is merged with ammonium acetate buffer containing NaIO4 and NTA in the second step and merged with MA Green solution in the 3rd step.
+Holding coils are thermostated at 60 ºC and formation of MG is promoted by preheating the sample in holding coil 2 for 10 seconds and by incubating in FC for 60 seconds, while monitoring RR.
+Since the sample zone is during steps 2 and 3 diluted 2+1 first with buffered reagents and next with the MG sample in FC is diluted to 50% with incubation time is 60 seconds during step 4.
+Further details of the flow protocol (A) and the software protocol (I) are, along with optimized composition of used reagents, and instrument, described in the Appendix.

 Preliminary experiments.
 To optimize the flow and software protocol the following items were investigated: